LetrixZ/faccina/README.md

 - `cover_preset`: Indicates which preset to use for covers.
 - `thumbnail_preset`: Indicates which preset to use for thumbnails.
+- `aspect_ratio_similar`: If enabled, images that are similar to 45:64 (0.703125) aspect ratio will be adapted to it.
+This will trigger if the aspect ratio is between 0.65 and 0.75.
+Example, 2:3 (0.66) aspect ratio will be transformed to 45:64.
 - `remove_on_update`: If enabled during indexing, any image change will remove the resampled image.
 Useful when changing filename:page number pairs.

 #### Encoding options